neuromorphs/l2race/README.md

 ```shell script
 pip install -r requirements.txt
 ```
-### pygame
+#### pygame
+The necessary pygame 2.0 seems to install into windows and linux and macOS directly with pip now.

-For pygame 2.0-dev10 (needed for python 3.7), see wheels at https://www.piwheels.org/project/pygame/ or https://github.com/pygame/pygame/releases .
+If you still have problems, you can see the pygame 2.0-dev10 (needed for python 3.7) wheels at https://www.piwheels.org/project/pygame/ or https://github.com/pygame/pygame/releases.
+(A _wheel_ is a kind of archi8ve of python stuff with all dependencies; they are named according to the platform and OS).
 Then use pip install wheel-file.
 Download the wheel for pygame 2.0 for python 3.7 and your OS.

+#### requirements.txt notes
 _requirements.txt_ was built automatically using https://stackoverflow.com/questions/31684375/automatically-create-requirements-txt
 ```shell script
 pip install pipreqs